EricTetz/Mp3Recorder/README.md

 * `channels`: 1 or 2 (mono or stereo)
 * `bitRate`: bit rate to encode at

+`async Mp3Recorder.pause()`

+Pause recording.

+`async Mp3Recorder.resume()`

+Resume recording after it's been paused.

 `async Mp3Recorder.stop()`

 * Returns a Promise of an audio/mp3 blob.

+## Known Issues

+I've found the encoded output to be glitchy at lower bit rates.
+Works great for me at 196, which is my desired target anyway.